https://github.com/hardbyte/pgroles

 Declarative PostgreSQL access control.
 Define roles, grants, and memberships in YAML — pgroles diffs against your live database and generates the exact SQL to converge it.

-Anything not in the manifest gets revoked or dropped.
+By default, anything not in the manifest gets revoked or dropped.
 Same model as Terraform, applied to PostgreSQL.
+For incremental adoption, use `--mode additive` to only grant and never revoke, or `--mode adopt` to manage declared roles fully without dropping undeclared ones.

 ## How it works